perindia2016/locator-service/README.md

   - entity type
   - radius to search
 - Output (Array of)
+  - id for the entity
+  - name of entity
   - latitude of entity
   - longitude of entity
-  - description of entity
+  - icon representing the entity
-  - distance from origin

 Example JSON output: